wighawag/hardhat-deploy/README.md

 ---

-This plugin adds a flag argument `--deploy-fixture` to the _test_ task that runs the global deployments fixture before the tests and snapshots it.
-This will generaly speed up the tests.
+This plugin adds a flag argument `--deploy-fixture` to the _test_ task which if enabled will run the global deployments fixture before the tests and snapshots it.
+This will generaly speed up the tests as further test will be able to revert back to the full deployment.

 > :warning: Note though that if your test behave differently whether that option is on or not, this most likely mean that your deploy scripts' tags and dependencies are not configured correctly.
 This is because the global fixture will ensure all contract are deployed while test will usually (for efficiency) ask for a particular tag.